ccbogel/QualCoder/README.md

 `python qualcoder.py`  or `py qualcoder.py`

+you might need to install modules and run the program by typing python3 rather than python or py, it seems different on different Winows versions.

 Run QualCoder and hide the black DOS box:

 `C:\Windows\pyw.exe "C:\the location of your Qualcoder folder\QualCoder-master\qualcoder\qualcoder.py"`